spaze/vat-calculator/README.md

 <a name="contributing"></a>
 ## Contributing
 Run PHPUnit tests and static analysis with `composer test`, see `scripts` in `composer.json`.
 Tests are also run on GitHub with Actions on each push.

+<a name="disclaimer"></a>
+## Disclaimer
+While this repository tries to provide up-to-date VAT rates, it is possible that it will fail to do so.
+Please keep in mind that author cannot be held responsible for any damage done to you or anyone for using this repository.
+It is your responsibility to check that used VAT rate is valid.